crackheadakira/magic-worldbuilding/Worldbuilding/Magicians.md

 Magicians, they are referred to as Blkytyamyus (singular), and Blkytyamyusyöö (plural).
 Their name means a follower [of Blöökyty — [[Mana]]] who deceives the [nature of the] world.

-They first appeared in 993KP, being born in 100-year cycles.
-Thus the first-borns are referred to as Generation Zero, or simply G-ZERO.
+They first appeared in 993 KP, being born in 100-year cycles.
+Thus the firstborns are referred to as Generation Zero, or simply G-ZERO.
 They slowly learned how to wield blöökyty, with the most notable amongst them being Daanus Virta — he wrote the first known record of the various applications of blöökyty.
 This record, dubbed the [MANA GROUND], became a helpful tool to the future generations to not die out like their ancestors.

 Magicians were the accidental byproduct of chemist [[Kievy Poi]].
 [[Tova]] is now considered a heritage site, with many institutes being constructed in the surrounding area due to the common belief that there is a higher dense of [MANA] in the area — but also due to it’s historical importance.